 Application and Admissions to the Graduate Program in English

-- February 1 is the priority deadline for applying for a graduate teaching assistantship or departmental scholarship or fellowship.
-For applications received after February 1, GTAs are awarded as available
+- January 15 is the priority deadline for applying for a graduate teaching assistantship or departmental scholarship or fellowship.
+For applications received after January 15, GTAs are awarded as available.

-To apply to the program, prospective students should submit the following materials through the on-line application form:
+To apply to the in-person program, prospective students should submit the following materials through the application form:

 - Statement of objectives.
 A 2-3 page account of your academic aims and interests.